Tinram/MySQL-Brute/README.md

 (As per the example in **Usage**, using 4 threads, ~1,050 tries per second on a Core i3.)

+### Nmap Comparison

+Nmap has a MySQL attack script which cycles through common usernames.

+On same Core i3:

+*Statistics: Performed 50009 guesses in 9 seconds, average tps: 5556*

 ## Diagnosing Remote MySQL Connections